sametz/nmrmint/docs/source/tutorial.rst

 (If you lose the pop-up window behind the main application window, you can reposition windows or select them using your native operating system's standard commands.
 On Mac OSX, the "Window" menu at the top of your screen allows you to find and select the different windows in the app that's running.)

 Next, let's enter the AA'XX' simulation for the para-substituted benzene ring.
 We will assume that the ortho- JAX (and JA'X') coupling is 8.5 Hz (the same coupling as reported in the original data).
-We don't know the other coupling constants exactly, but we can estimate meta- couplings (JAA' and JXX') of ~2 Hz, and para- couplings (JAX' and JA'X) of ~ 0 Hz.
+We don't know the other coupling constants exactly, but we can estimate meta- couplings (JAA' and JXX') of about 2 Hz, and para- couplings (JAX' and JA'X) close to 0 Hz.

 Click on the "New Subspectrum" button, choose "Second-Order" in the Simulation panel, enter "4" for "Number of nuclei", and click "Enter Js" in the toolbar to get the popup window.
 Use the popup window to enter the following chemical shifts and frequencies: